Ozonised/LED-Tree-V3/README.md

 1. Added a switch to toggle through the effects
 2. Potentiometer to control the brightness
 3. 4 shift register as compared to 2 in the previous version
-4. As a result of the increased number of shift register and LEDs, the animations wihtout a doubt are a lot smoother
+4. As a result of the increased number of shift register and LEDs, the animations without a doubt are a lot smoother
 5. Currently it has 11 effects but not limited to 11
 6. Switched the ATmega328p of the Arduino UNO with an ATmega8A

 # Drawbacks:
 So far the only drawback I can think of is that it only has 11 effects.
 This is an improvement over the previous version but definitely not it's limit.
-My creativity skill is equivalent to that of an infant but not yours(hopefully).
-I can use some of your imaginations to come up with some effects.
+My creativity skills are equivalent to that of an infant but not yours(hopefully).
+I can definitely use some of your imaginations to come up with newer and mesmerising effects.
 Let me know if you are interested.